mistersingh179/sidekik/notes/step8.md

 - move $ in decimals to the bottom
 - dont show chrome auto suggest on name
 - can not move forward by hitting continue till we also have ABI
+- ignore recording of ga & clarity in dev

 ## bug
 - when no network, it is reading every 1 second, and flashing th e input contracts